 The monarch went on to say that she hopes Prince Charles will carry on her legacy, adding, “By continuing to treasure and reinvigorate our associations and activities, I believe we will secure a safer, more prosperous and sustainable world for those who follow us: a world where the Commonwealth’s generosity of spirit can bring its gentle touch of healing and hope to all.”

 Prince Charles is the first in a long list of heirs to the throne (followed by Prince William), so the announcement was a long time coming.
-Nevertheless, Queen Elizabeth hadn’t publicly backed her son as the next Commonwealth leader prior, so it’s a pretty big deal.
+Nevertheless, Queen Elizabeth hadn’t publicly backed her son as the next Commonwealth leader prior, so it was a pretty big deal.

 For example, King Edward VIII reigned for 326 days without ever being crowned as king.
 Who knew?!